somboy015c/alx-system_engineering-devops/0x02-shell_redirections/README.md

-A code that prints hello world
+A script that print hello world